Achifaifa/iff/readme.md

 The engine will process all the chapters in the `st` folder, so writing your story there will be enough to make it work (As long as you don't have missing fragments or chapters).

 To write the ending of the game, simply create a chapter with a single option called "The End" or something similar.

+## Unicode workaround in windows

+If unicode characters (N, Ä, é, etc) are not being displayed correctly in the windows CLI, run `chcp 65001`

 ## Playing an adventure